Atatürk's reforms: Arguments over effectiveness

 Some people thought that the pace of change under Atatürk was too rapid as, in his quest to modernize Turkey, he effectively abolished centuries-old traditions.
 Nevertheless, the bulk of the population willingly accepted the reforms, even though some were seen as reflecting the views of the urban elites at the expense of the generally illiterate inhabitants of the rural countryside, where religious sentiments and customary norms tended to be stronger.

 Probably the most controversial area of reform was that of religion.
 The policy of state secularism ("active neutrality") met with opposition at the time and it continues to generate a considerable degree of social and political tension.
 However, any political movement that attempts to harness religious sentiment at the expense of Turkish secularism is likely to face the opposition of the armed forces, which has always regarded itself as the principal and most faithful guardian of secularism.
 Some assert that a historical example is the case of Prime Minister Adnan Menderes, who was overthrown by the military in 1960.
 He and two of his Ministers were hanged by the Military Tribunal.
 However, their charges were not for being anti-secular.
 Although Menderes did relax some restrictions on religion he also banned the Nation Party which was avowedly Islamist.
 Further, the charges at the Military Tribunal did not involve antisecular activities and it can be concluded that Menderes was overall in favour of the secular system.

-In contrast to territorial delineation, the American political scientist Samuel P. Huntington, consider what is "Western" based on industry, technology, law, politics, economics, lifestyle, diet, language, alphabet, religion, philosophy, and values.
-World's major civilizations — identifying seven, and a possible eighth: (i) Western, (ii) Latin American, (iii) Islamic, (iv) Sinic (Chinese), (v) Hindu, (vi) Orthodox, (vii) Japanese, and (viii) the African.
-Huntington very expressly assigns Turkey to its own category.
-Although geographically only 3% of Turkey lies in Europe, Turkey has a similar economic system, has a customs union with the European Union in addition to being an official candidate for membership, and is a member of typical Western organisations such as OECD, Council of Europe, and NATO.
-It is usually a member of European organisations for sports and cultural events such as UEFA and the Eurovision Song Contest.